Data Centers in Fairbanks

 Natural Disaster Risk

-Fairbanks has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 out of 100 as of September 2025.
-The risk profile is dominated by environmental and geological factors specific to its northern latitude and inland location.
+Fairbanks has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 out of 100, as of September 2025.
+The infrastructure is built to withstand known environmental hazards.

 - Earthquake